wang22ti/Iterative-Relabeled-One-Class-Collaborative-Filtering-against-Noisy-Interactions/README.md

 ## Train

-Here is an example to generate the new data.
+Here is an example to generate the new data and train the model.
 ```bash
 python main.py
 ```